Robust Inference on Average Treatment Effects with Possibly More Covariates than Observations: Numerical and Empirical Evidence

 Figure \ref{fig-plot-main} shows the empirical coverage rates of 95\% confidence intervals for $\mu_1 - \mu_0$ for different DGPs, for $p=1000$ and $1500$.
 Panels (a) and (c) show coverage as the multipliers $\rho_\beta$ and $\rho_\gamma$ range over 0.01 (weak signal) to 1 (strong), with $\alpha_\beta = \alpha_\gamma=2$.
 Panels (b) and (d) vary the sparsity exponents $\alpha_\beta$ and $\alpha_\gamma$ over 1/8 (not sparse) to 4 (very sparse), with $\rho_\beta = \rho_\gamma = 1$.
 Of 1000 observations total, the (mean) size of the comparison group declines from roughly 500 to 300 as $\rho_\gamma$ increases and 450 to 300 as $\alpha_\gamma$ increases, over their given ranges.
 Coverage is accurate over all signal strengths, and breaks down only when neither $\mut(x_i)$ nor $p_\t(x_i)$ is sparse, which is exactly when Assumption \ref{ATE RATES} (or condition (ii) of Theorem \ref{thm-ate overview}) cannot be satisfied.
 Note that coverage accuracy is retained when only one function is sparse, showcasing the double-robustness property.

-The penalty parameters $\lambda_\D$ and $\lambda_Y$ are chosen using the iterative procedure described in Section \ref{sec-lambda}, with $\delta_\D = 4.5$ and $\delta_Y = 5$ throughout Figure \ref{fig-plot-main}.
-Different DGPs exhibit more or less sensitivity to these values.
+The penalty parameters $\lambda_\D$ and $\lambda_Y$ are chosen using the iterative procedure described in Section \ref{sec-lambda}, with $\delta_\D = 4.5$ and $\delta_Y = 5$ throughout.
+Different DGPs exhibit different sensitivity to these values.
 Results using penalties chosen via 10-fold cross-validation appear in Figure \ref{fig-plot-cross}, which also exhibits excellent coverage across all sparse designs.\footnote{The R routines appear unstable for nonsparse designs, thus the analogues to Panels (b) and (d) of Figure \ref{fig-plot-main} are omitted.
 See the supplement for limited versions.
 This will be explored for future software development.}

-The supplemental appendix contains the following additional results: Precise mean comparison group sizes for the various DGPs, coverage for $p=2000$, and additional cross-validation results.